AhmedElsherbini/PADLOC_stats/README.md

 **What is this script?**

-[PADLOC](https://github.com/padlocbio/padloc) is a great tool for antiviral defence locator.
+[PADLOC](https://github.com/padlocbio/padloc) is a great tool for antiviral defense systems locator.
 However, if you used it for many genomes, and you want to summarize the many basic summary (_padloc.csv) stats into an overview Excel sheet, then this simple Python3 script shall do this job.

 **What do you need?**